 Tips for Dealing with Sibling Bickering

-Often, the dreams of having a large family can be squashed by the constant sounds of sibling bickering.
-Seems like you can’t go anywhere with your family, or walk in a room where the kids are congregated together without immediately having to arm yourself with a referee shirt and whistle.
-And let’s be honest, moderating irrational arguments between siblings can be not just exhausting, but completely frustrating as well.
+Often, the dream of having a large family can be squashed by the constant sounds of sibling bickering.
+It feels like you can’t go anywhere with your family or walk into a room where the kids are gathered without immediately needing to arm yourself with a referee shirt and whistle.
+And let’s be honest, moderating irrational arguments between siblings can be not just exhausting, but downright frustrating.

-Unfortunately, it is often the older sibling belittling the younger sibling that causes the most strife.
-Naturally, older brothers and sisters are born in with the bossy gene, which makes them a shoe in for being an absolute and constant annoyance to their younger siblings.
-They think that the little folks should follow THEIR directions and THEIR rules.
-Quite often the bickering seems more like bullying and parents feel compelled to step in and take control of the situation, worrying that the younger family members will be irreparably damaged by the haunts and negative verbal slaughter older siblings tend to dish out.
+Unfortunately, it’s often the older sibling belittling the younger one that causes the most strife.
+Older brothers and sisters are often born with the bossy gene, making them a natural fit for being an absolute and constant annoyance to their younger siblings.
+They think that the younger ones should follow their directions and their rules.
+Quite often, the bickering seems more like bullying, and parents feel compelled to step in, worried that the younger family members will be irreparably damaged by the negative verbal onslaught older siblings tend to dish out.

-Beyond trying to be as fair as you possibly can with your children you also have to realize that your children will always (ALWAYS) find fault with what you do especially as it pertains to fairness.
-That’s quite simply because they are kids.
+Beyond trying to be as fair as possible with your children, you also have to realize that your children will always (always!) find fault with what you do, especially as it pertains to fairness.
+That’s simply because they’re kids.

-That being said, it is important to know when to step in.
-If you feel that your child is affecting a sibling’s self-confidence, and sense of security than letting them figure things out on their own is NOT a good idea.
-Older siblings can be especially hurtful in their teasing, and the words they say can remain hurtful for a long time to come.
-Additionally, when it comes to physical violence parents should step in immediately.
-Sibling fights and arguments can quickly escalate and nobody should be victimized in their own home by a family member.
-Saying things like, ‘you had that coming,’” or ‘maybe that will teach you,’” will only make resorting to violence an acceptable resource, which as you know is not effective or acceptable in the real world.
+That being said, it’s important to know when to step in.
+If you feel that one child is affecting a sibling’s self-confidence or sense of security, letting them figure things out on their own is NOT a good idea.
+Older siblings can be especially hurtful with their teasing, and the words they say can linger for a long time.
+Additionally, when it comes to physical violence, parents should step in immediately.
+Sibling fights and arguments can escalate quickly, and no one should be victimized in their own home by a family member.
+Saying things like, “You had that coming,” or “Maybe that will teach you,” only makes resorting to violence seem acceptable, which is neither effective nor acceptable in the real world.

-Parents also need to hold ALL children accountable for their behaviors.
-If one child is being annoying because they know they can get away with it, or get a brother in sister in trouble just by yelling ‘wolf,’’ they need to be taught that this is not going to work.
-Younger siblings especially learn early in life that if they scream or holler or cry that their older brothers and sisters will immediately get chastised.
-Similarly, older children need to be responsible for their actions towards others.
+Parents also need to hold all children accountable for their behavior.
+If one child is being annoying because they know they can get away with it—or get their brother or sister in trouble by yelling “wolf”—they need to be taught that this behavior won’t work.
+Younger siblings especially learn early in life that if they scream, holler, or cry, their older brothers or sisters will immediately get chastised.
+Similarly, older children must be responsible for their actions toward others.

-One good way to look at things is this.
-If the bickering in your home was going on between your child and a friend how would you handle it?
-Chances are you wouldn’t let things escalate to the point of violence or harsh words?
-The same is true in the home.
-Since parents become accustomed to sibling fighting, they often become immune to it and just believe it is part of growing up.
-However, if one child is bullying another it is important that you hold them responsible for their behavior, and ignore their manipulative cries that you are playing favorites.
+One good way to approach this is to ask yourself: If the bickering were happening between your child and a friend, how would you handle it?
+Chances are, you wouldn’t let things escalate to the point of violence or harsh words.
+The same principle applies at home.
+Parents can become immune to sibling fighting because they’re so used to it, but if one child is bullying another, it’s important to hold them accountable, regardless of their cries that you’re playing favorites.

-Setting boundaries, guidelines, and rules is also important.
-Having children of differing ages, obviously means that the kids have different needs.
-While a 6 year old may not understand an 11 year olds desire for privacy it is important that YOU do and that you put in place rules that the 6 year old needs to abide by.
+Setting boundaries, guidelines, and rules is also essential.
+Children of different ages naturally have different needs.
+While a 6-year-old may not understand an 11-year-old’s desire for privacy, it’s important that you do, and that you implement rules the younger child must follow.
 Additionally, allow children to have their own autonomy and belongings.
-Sharing can be a wonderful thing, but forcing your child to share everything all the time, is a breeding ground for sibling rivalry.
-Make sure you teach your children that they need to treat their siblings with respect and ask before touching their things, just like they would do a friend.
+Sharing can be a wonderful thing, but forcing your child to share everything all the time is a breeding ground for sibling rivalry.
+Teach your children to respect each other’s belongings and to ask before touching their sibling’s things, just like they would with a friend.

-If your kids are simply arguing for the sake of arguing it is definitely okay at times to allow them to work things out themselves.
+If your kids are simply arguing for the sake of arguing, it’s definitely okay at times to allow them to work things out themselves.
 In fact, this can be healthy.
-In the beginning, you may have to teach your children how to ask for, debate with and eventually get what they want out of their sibling relationships.
-Generally speaking, however, there is nothing wrong with letting your kids work out the small things on their own.
+At first, you may need to teach your children how to ask for things, negotiate, and eventually get what they want from their sibling relationships.
+Generally speaking, there’s nothing wrong with letting your kids work out the small things on their own.
 This also helps you bow out of constantly being a referee.
-The insignificant arguments like who gets to sit shot gun, or which TV show to watch, or who gets the last Pop-Tart, are really not worth wasting your time and energy.
-In these types of scenarios your older and younger children learn some pretty awesome life skills that will help them get far socially in this world.

 Share: